lifr-reasoner/lifr/README.md

 ## Usage ##
 You can clone the entire repository as a Java project or download the exported **lifr.jar** and add it to your Java project's build path as a library.

 Simple usage examples can be be found under *lifr/util/examples*.

 The main examples' class is *Problems.java*.
 It includes toy problems (text), employed to showcase all core LiFR services.
 You can stream or read from file your own KBs and use them similarly.

+In the class *RealWorldProblems.java* another example can be found of LiFR's usage in a real-world use case, i.e. matching a user's profile to several candidate content items, based on backgroung knowledge of a real-world ontology.

 ### Important note ###